 (6) Make Sure You Are Receiving Your Benefits From The Insurance Company

 Read the previous sections of this guide dealing with benefits.

 Make sure they are covering your medical bills and paying you for 2/3 of your lost wages.
 After your doctor releases you, make sure you receive permanent disability benefits (and get an attorney for this part if for nothing else).
 Know when to ask for benefits such as vocational rehabilitation.

-If you have any problems with the insurance company or questions about your benefits, call an attorney.
+If you have any problems with the insurance company or questions about your benefits, call a Waldorf workers' compensation attorney.
 Remember, consultations are free.
 I cannot speak for everyone, but I promise I will not put sales pressure on you.

 (7) Get Well And Get Back To Work Soon